JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 Since we want to check if the input number is a non-negative integer, we need to check two conditions.
-It can be done separately using short-circuit evaluation
+It can be done separately by the short-circuit evaluation.

 ```julia
 function fact(n)